Can weed help you drink less? Scientists study how well 'California sober' works

 The amount people ended up drinking dropped by about 25% when they were already stoned.
 Cravings also went down.

 "These findings are all converging on a similar story," says Hollis Karoly, an associate professor of psychiatry at the University of Colorado Anschutz who led the study.
-But she points out there are still big questions about how much you can extrapolate from either of these studies.
+But she points out there are still big questions about how much you can extrapolate from this new evidence.

 Replacing one problem with another?

-How someone behaves when every sip they are taking is under close observation may not necessarily reflect how they'd behave in a much looser, real-world social setting.
+One obvious limitation is that how someone behaves when every sip they are taking is under close observation may not necessarily reflect what happens in a much looser, real-world social setting.

 And beyond that, Karoly says this pattern toward reduced alcohol consumption wasn't true for everyone in their study.
 In a minority of people, it actually led them to drink more.